 Example: Kylie has 2 children from 2 previous relationships.
 Kylie claimed FTB instalments from 1 July.
 On 3 September Kylie reconciled with Samantha, the other parent of her youngest child.
 Ben, the other parent of her oldest child died in an accident on 1 May the following calendar year.
 There are 2 relevant periods in that financial year for Kylie's entitlement to maintenance.
 These are for the period from 1 July to 2 September for the entitlement from Samantha, and for the period 1 July to 30 April for the entitlement from Ben.

 The relevant period generally begins at the start of the income (financial) year.
 However, if an event occurs after the start of the income (financial) year that creates an entitlement to maintenance, such as a separation, the relevant period starts from whichever is the earlier of when:

 The relevant period relates to the assessed entitlement to maintenance, not the amount received.
-For example, if a payer has a nil assessment from the CSA, the relevant period commences from the date of the assessment.
+For example, if a payer has a nil assessment from Child Support, the relevant period commences from the date of the assessment.

-Act reference: FAAct Schedule 1 clause 20A(3) FTB Rate Calculator - Commencement of relevant period
+Act reference: FAAct Schedule 1 clause 20A(3) Commencement of relevant period

 The relevant period generally finishes at the end of the income (financial) year unless, before the end of that year: